TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 **-Retraction**

 Perhaps when a law is not applicable or is not realisable or is not moral, etc. You wish to restrict it.
-This implies that you live in a non-monotomic world so using non-monotonic logic you'd like to retract the law.<br><br>
+This implies that you live in a non-monatomic world so using non-monotonic logic you'd like to retract the law.<br><br>

 ##### -Decidability